Bolodenis/Webstack--Portfolio-Project/README.md

-<h1 style="color:blue;">JiPLaN – Project Overview</h1>
+# JiPLaN – Project Overview

 ## Team Member
 - **Denis Bollo**

 ## About the Project
-<strong style="color:blue;">JiPLaN</strong> is a meal-planning application designed to simplify meal selection and promote healthy dietary habits.
+**JiPLaN** is a meal-planning application designed to simplify meal selection and promote healthy dietary habits.
 By leveraging randomization and user customization, JiPLaN solves the common dilemma of deciding what to eat.
 The app includes a pre-filled database of foods and allows users to add their own options.
 It categorizes meals into breakfast, lunch, dinner, and desserts while enabling users to track daily food expenses for better financial management.

 ## Learning Objectives
 - Build intuitive and responsive UI/UX designs using modern tools.